dmikushin/archrepo-docker/test/api/README.md

 The test suite includes:

 - **Direct API Tests**: Tests that connect directly to the package shell without using SSH or network connections
-- **Mock Shell Script**: A mock version of the pkg-shell.sh that simulates repository operations for testing
+- **Mock Shell Script**: A mock version of the `pkg_shell.py` that simulates repository operations for testing
 - **Dummy Package Generator**: A script that creates test .pkg.tar.zst files with signatures
 - **Docker Test Environment**: A containerized test environment based on archlinux:base

 ## Files

 - `test_direct_api.py` - Main test script that tests all API functions
-- `mock_pkg_shell.sh` - Mock shell script that simulates the package repository shell
+- `mock_pkg_shell.py` - Mock shell script that simulates the package repository shell
 - `generate_dummy_package.sh` - Script that creates test packages for testing
 - `run_tests.sh` - Script that executes all tests (locally or in Docker)
 - `Dockerfile.test` - Docker configuration for the test environment